Skip to main content

 • Slide the white plastic piece onto the air handler fingers, then seat the solenoid in its only correct orientation.

-• Install the two solenoid screws using a 1/4 inch hex-head screwdriver.
+• Install the two solenoid screws using a 1/4" nut driver.

 • Reconnect the two solenoid wires because the wire orientation doesn’t matter.